 Visit downtown Blue Ridge for some of the greatest Southern food you’ll ever taste, as well as art galleries, breweries, and restaurants.
 Gem mining, fishing, and mini-golf are just a few of the exciting activities available at The Lily Pad Village for kids to enjoy.

 Take a stroll down memory lane with a historical walking tour, or just relax and listen to live music virtually every weekend.
 Visit a small, locally owned boutique or general shop, and attend one of the numerous yearly festivities that take place there.

 Numerous farms and orchards may be found in Blue Ridge, including the biggest family-owned orchard in the South, Mercier.
 When the fruit is in season, you may choose your own apples, peaches, and berries, and the bakery’s famed hot apple pie is a must-try.
 Fall is a great time to visit Mercier and other local orchards because of the abundance of apples.

 Blue Ridge Scenic Railway

 Taking a ride on the Blue Ridge Scenic Railway is an essential part of any visit to Morganton.
 As a tourist attraction in Fannin County, it’s a must.
-From the Georgia-Tennessee border town of McCaysville, you’ll be transported four hours up the Blue Ridge Mountain.
+From the Georgia-Tennessee border town of McCaysville, lakes like Lake Oconee you’ll be transported hours up the Blue Ridge Mountain.
 Upon arrival, you’ll enjoy lunch and walk on the line dividing the two states for two hours.

 26 kilometers of breathtaking mountain landscapes and the Toccoa River make up the route.
 You can enjoy it all year round, and it’s a great way to see the autumn leaves in Georgia, according to Southern Living.